DanilaBerezin/BasicTextInputCalculator/README.txt

 Note: As of the latest update, the program works only with python 3.9.2.

-To run the program, simply open up your terminal, traverse to the directory the program was install, and type in:
+To run the program, simply open up your terminal, traverse to the directory the program was installed, and type in:

 	python CalcMain.py